Postpartum Timeline: Here’s How Soon After Birth You Can Do Things?

 2. What activities should be avoided after giving birth?

 Avoid sit-ups, crunches, and stomach curls.
-These might provide pressure to your scar.
+These might put pressure on your scar.
 For the first six weeks following delivery, do not lift anything heavier than your infant.
 If you need to lift anything around the house, tighten your belly and maintain a straight back.